Reflections

 The authentic project is motivating as you need to have a product to show and be proud of.
 In this way I found using a blog, a newly acquired skill learned in this course, excellent for communication.
 Exploring wikis and a knowledge garden,

-were other paradigm shifts[s3] .
+paradigm shifts[s3] .
 I could see the process of Web2.0 and the real use of connectivity and social constructivism (Siemens, 2004).
 In the matrix of the web, tracking people globally with similar interests, ideas, experiences and learning, creates a virtual classroom (Wiley & Edwards,2002).
 The neo-Marxist views that Vygotsky described can be simulated much more easily using Web 2.0 which almost embodies the zone of proximal development (Blunden, 2001).
 The learning revolution is also a grass roots political movement that challenges imperialism and institutions.
 Learning becomes learner focused and thinking becomes non-linear.
-The new learning pedagogy revolves around critical literacy (Net Pedagogy Portal Team).
+The new learning pedagogy revolves around critical literacy (

 The assignment that I did, on futurism in education, opened up a huge number of new ideas for me.
 When I discus them with teachers and other academics that are my friends, I can see the scaffolds I have climbed and the chasm in their knowledge.
 When I discuss them with young people, regular event with four digital native children and in my work as a child and youth psychiatrist, I can see that they are far ahead of me and have already started to create the future (Prensky, 2001).
 This sets some huge challenges for me as there is so much more I can learn about Web 2.0 and Web 3? ( the unknown next step).